How To Read Music Notesand Not sound Boring

 He taught hundreds, maybe thousands of aspiring musicians how to read music.
 He was a concert pianist and later became a band director and educator.

-When you teach a room full of people how to read music notes – you have to know what you’re doing.
+Obviously, when your job is to teach a room full of aspiring musicians how to read music notes – you have to know what you’re doing.

 There is no “fake it till’ you make it” allowed – unless you want a room full of chaos.